weebNeedWeed/ws-intro-to-cfn/content/3-CloudFormation/3.1-Fundamental/3.1.3-Resources/_index.md

       ImageId: <replace with your ami>
 ```

-You will notice that the InstanceType we replace with "!Ref InstanceType". **!Ref** is a way that you **reference parameters** in your resources, you will learn !Ref and other **Intrinsic Functions** in the next chapter.
-In this case, you reference the InstanceType parameter in your EC2 configuration.
+You will notice that we use **!Ref InstanceType** to fill out the the property *InstanceType*.
+The **!Ref** function allows you to reference parameters in your resources.
+In this case, we reference the *InstanceType* parameter we have defined early in this workshop.
+You will learn about **!Ref** and other **Intrinsic Functions** in the next chapter.

 5\.
 Open the AWS Console, go to EC2.